ea-tel/detel-book/_chapters/chapters/aois/learning-analytics.md

 According to the [Society for Learning Analytics Research (SoLAR)](https://www.solaresearch.org/about/what-is-learning-analytics/), "learning analytics is **the measurement, collection, analysis and  reporting of data about learners and their contexts, for purposes of  understanding and optimising learning and the environments in which it occurs**".

 One may wonder how this definition is different from the whole field of educational research.
-The key difference is that LA solutions tend to make use of **preexisting, machine-readable data**, and apply **computational techniques** (e.g., machine learning) to handle the resulting ‘big data’, something that would not be practicable manually{% cite ferguson %}.
+The key difference is that LA solutions tend to make use of **preexisting, machine-readable data**, and apply **computational techniques** (e.g., machine learning) to handle the resulting ‘big data’, something that would not be practicable manually {% cite ferguson %}.

 ## Benefits and Challenges of LA

 ### Understanding the design space of LA solutions

 According to the definitions above, we could design many kinds of learning analytics solutions.
-Greller & Drachsler proposed a conceptual framework that can help us both **describe** existing LA systems (in terms other LA researchers can easily understand) and even **generate** ideas for new ones{% cite greller %}.
+Greller & Drachsler proposed a conceptual framework that can help us both **describe** existing LA systems (in terms other LA researchers can easily understand) and even **generate** ideas for new ones {% cite greller %}.

 According to this framework, we can describe an LA innovation along six “critical dimensions”: